 Many moms will find that they start leaking breast milk when their baby cries – or when any baby cries!
 It’s just one of those parts of breastfeeding.
 When your baby is on your mind your body is preparing for the next feeding.

 5. You Might Have to go up a Bra Cup Size or Two

 It is not uncommon for moms who breastfeed to have to go up a size or two in their bra cup size when they are breastfeeding.
-I found that regular bras were far too complicated for me to breastfeed in so I invested in these super comfy nursing tanks and they are still holding up years later.
+I found that regular bras were far too complicated for me to breastfeed in so I invested in these super comfy nursing bras and they are still holding up years later.

 This is such a common question.
 “Will my breast go back to normal after breastfeeding?”

 Honestly maybe!
 Here is what I can tell you from my personal experience.